udacity/create-your-own-adventure/english/00-Life-of-this-world/Life of this world.md

 "Life isn't that simple but you got to take every possible risk in life to achieve something."

 "Explore another dimension[dimension](../dimensions/dimension.md).
 It's fun"

+Life is a like a sheet of paper.
+You can add words, objects, however depending on the tool that you use to add to it pen, pencil, market will make it appear different.
+So thus you can see life in your own image, the way that you seek to write it.